-Main Street New Loan Facility Main Street Expanded Loan Facility Main Street Priority Loan Facility Required Borrower Certifications and Covenants commit that it will follow compensation, stock repurchase, and capital distribution restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act, 14 except that an S corporation or other tax pass-through entity may make distributions to the extent reasonably required to cover its owners' tax obligations in respect of the entity's earnings. certify that it is eligible to participate in the facility, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act. commit that it will follow compensation, stock repurchase, and capital distribution restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act, except that an S corporation or other tax pass-through entity may make distributions to the extent reasonably required to cover its owners' tax obligations in respect of the entity's earnings. certify that it is eligible to participate in the facility, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act. commit that it will follow compensation, stock repurchase, and capital distribution restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act, except that an S corporation or other tax pass-through entity may make distributions to the extent reasonably required to cover its owners' tax obligations in respect of the entity's earnings. certify that it is eligible to participate in the facility, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act.
+Main Street New Loan Facility Main Street Expanded Loan Facility Main Street Priority Loan Facility Required Borrower Certifications and Covenants commit that it will follow compensation, stock repurchase, and capital distribution restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act, 14 except that an S corporation or other tax pass-through entity may make distributions to the extent reasonably required to cover its owners' tax obligations in respect of the entity's earnings. certify that it is eligible to participate in the facility, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act. commit that it will follow compensation, stock repurchase, and capital distribution restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act, except that an S corporation or other tax pass-through entity may make distributions to the extent reasonably required to cover its owners' tax obligations in respect of the entity's earnings. certify that it is eligible to participate in the facility, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act. commit that it will follow compensation, stock repurchase, and capital distribution restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act, except that an S corporation or other tax pass-through entity may make distributions to the extent reasonably required to cover its owners'tax obligations in respect the entity's earnings. certify that it is eligible to participatin the facility, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Active the entity in the care to the care that it is eligible to participating the facility of the care to the care to